 If code is eval code, then let configurableBindings be true else let configurableBindings be false.

-If code is strict mode code, then let strict be true else let strict be false.
+If code is strict code, then let strict be true else let strict be false.

 If code is function code, then

 Let func be the function whose [[Call]] internal method initiated execution of code.
 Let names be the value of func’s [[FormalParameters]] internal property.